jlaire/3M/README.txt

 Overview
 ========

-This small C project implements a "perfect" AI player for a board game called Three Musketeers.
-When the AI is in a winning position, it will win in as few moves as possible.
-However, when it is in a lost position and playing against a non-perfect opponent, it doesn't fight very hard and has room for improvement.
+This is a "perfect" AI player for a board game called Three Musketeers.
+When the program is in a winning position, it will force a win in as few moves as possible.

+However, when it is in a lost position, it will not resist very hard and even a human can beat it easily.
+It would be interesting to experiment with heuristics for tricking an imperfect opponent into making a mistake and giving away the win.

 Three Musketeers
 ================

-Three Musketeers has very simple rules.
-You can find them and more information with Google or at the Wikipedia article:
+The rules are available at Wikipedia:

 	http://en.wikipedia.org/wiki/Three_Musketeers_(game)

 Algorithm
 =========

-The program builds a database that contains the winner and number of moves required for each position.
-The best next move can be found by looking up the position following each possible move and selecting the one with best result.
+The program builds a database that contains the winning side and the number of moves required for each position.
+Using the database, the best move for a given position can be found by looking up trying every possible move and looking up the resulting position.
+Then simply pick the one giving the best result.

 This approach is feasible because the game has only some millions of positions.